How to Help Someone Who Is Suicidal

 While you’re not responsible for preventing someone from taking their own life, it’s important to take suicidal comments or actions seriously.

-A good place to start is to understand whether there is an immediate need for action including finding out whether anything has already been done to try to kill themselves before talking with you.
+A good place to start is to understand whether there is an immediate need for action, including finding out whether anything has already been done to try to kill themselves before talking with you.

-You can also explore if they have a plan in place for the future and if so when that plan will take place.
+You can also explore if they have a plan in place for the future and, if so, when that plan will take place.
 In general, the more complete the plan, the higher the immediacy and severity of the risk.

 If the risk is immediate

 If someone you know is at imminent risk of ending their life, dial 911 or your local emergency number right away.
-If you’re with them and it’s safe for you to do so, don’t leave them alone and remove anything that they can use to hurt themselves.
-See if you can get them to agree to hold off while you get supports in place.
+If you’re with them and it’s safe for you to do so, don’t leave them alone and remove anything they can use to hurt themselves.
+See if you can get them to agree to hold off while you get support in place.